LaunchCodeEducation/linux/content/web-server/nginx/setup/_index.md

 ## Installation

+{{% notice note %}}
+Before beginning this walkthrough please shut down `Caddy` with the command `sudo systemctl caddy stop`.
+Caddy is running as a service in the background on port 80 which is the same that `NGINX` is going to attempt to use.
+This will prevent any issues trying to start NGINX.
+{{% /notice %}}

 There are multiple ways to install `NGINX`.
 This class recommends adding the official `NGINX` package repository and then installing the `NGINX` packages with the `apt` CLI.

 {{% notice green "Bonus" "rocket" %}}